kourtch/RobotToy/readme.txt

 III.
 Testing application

 	Run Tests project.
-It si also a console application that calls  RobotToy.exe and check yes/no for the error output
+It is also a console application that calls  RobotToy.exe and check yes/no for the error output

 IV.
 Deployment of the application